In the past few weeks, we’ve seen remote work ramp up as companies encourage their teams to work from home and limit the spread of COVID-19.

 Free for 14 days

-With Hubstaff Tasks, handling work efficiently and creating a smoother workflow is easy.
+With Hubstaff Tasks, handling work efficiently and creating a smoother workflow remotely is easy.

 Hubstaff Tasks is a streamlined project management software built with Agile principles in mind.
-Its main features are Kanban-style boards that are visually easy to understand and navigate, along with sprints that can help your team focus their efforts.
+Its main features are Kanban-style boards that are visually easy to understand and navigate, along with Stand-ups that keep everyone informed, and Sprints that can help your team focus their efforts.

 With Hubstaff Tasks, you can assign tasks to team members and mention them in comments, where they will be automatically notified so they don’t miss anything.
-Hubstaff Tasks allows you to create checklists within tasks for easy progress tracking, label tasks with tags, and automate workflows to simplify moving projects forward.
+Hubstaff Tasks allows you to create checklists within tasks, add labels, and automate workflows to simplify moving projects forward.

 Simply set your process, and a task will move forward and get assigned to the right team member in a matter of clicks.